 - Spinach

-- Bacon bits (Most brands bacon bits are vegan or you can easily make your own bacon bits).
+- Bacon bits (Most brands of bacon bits are vegan or you can easily make your own bacon bits).

 - Vegan cheese